ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 * CelebA 32x32 - Sample of runs at 32x32 resolution with varying architectures

 * LSUN 64x64 - Sample of runs at 64x64 resolution with varying architectures

+# Image Generation Notebooks

+* Generate ImageNet Images - Demonstration of ImageNet1k image generation with a trained DCGAN

+* Generate Face Images - Demonstration of facial image generation and vector arithmetic with trained DCGAN

+# L2-SVM Paper Reproduction Notebook

+* ImageNet-1K CIFAR-10 Classification - I train a DCGAN on the ImageNet-1K dataset then use the descriminator as a feature extractor on CIFAR-10 and classify the images with an L2-
+SVM

 # MNIST DCGANs as Labeled Image Generator Notebook
 * MNIST Experiment - DCGANs are trained using a subset of training data, generators are used to generate training data and an EfficientNetB0 is trained using the generated data.
 Full dataset with augmentation used as benchmark.